phapi/cache-memcache/readme.md

 # Phapi Memcache

-**Please note that PHP 7 isn't supported until there is a working Memcached extension for PHP 7.**
+**Please note that PHP 7 isn't supported until there is a working Memcache extension for PHP 7.**

-Phapi Memcache is a cache package using Memcache(d) as backend.
+Phapi Memcache is a cache package using Memcache as backend.

 <blockquote>Phapi has one important rule regarding cache: A working cache should **not** be a requirement for the application to work.
 So if Phapi is unable to connect to the cache backend it wont stop the execution.
 Instead the configured cache will be replaced with a dummy cache, <code>new NullCache()</code>.</blockquote>